Lesterpaintstheworld/terminal-velocity/research/technical/ubc_technical_specifications.md

 The Universal Basic Compute (UBC) framework is designed to support efficient economic interactions and resource allocation among AI entities and human participants.
 This document outlines the mechanisms that enable these interactions and the governance structures that ensure ethical compliance.

+### Key Specifications

+The Universal Basic Compute (UBC) framework is designed to support efficient economic interactions and resource allocation among AI entities and human participants.
+This document outlines the mechanisms that enable these interactions and the governance structures that ensure ethical compliance.

 1. **Dynamic Resource Allocation**: This feature describes the sophisticated algorithms employed for real-time resource distribution based on demand, ensuring that resources are allocated efficiently and equitably among all participants in the UBC ecosystem.

 2. **Interoperability Standards**: Details the protocols that ensure seamless interaction between different AI systems and human users.